Where they come from and how to get rid of them

 Firstly; the growing conditions for grass are also the perfect conditions for mycelium and lawn mushrooms; warm soil, moisture, aeration etc.

 Secondly, do consider that most gardeners will water their new turf daily until the roots have struck into the ground.
-This excess water is perfect for mushroom growth, as is any feed or fertiliser that was put into the ground before the gardener laid the turf.
+I’ve found that this excess water is perfect for mushroom growth, as is any feed or fertiliser that was put into the ground before the gardener laid the turf.

 One final point on turf mushrooms: As stated at the beginning of this guide, every lawn contains mushroom spores, it’s normal.
 The process of excavating turf, transporting it and laying it in a new location on freshly disturbed soil will release spores from the turf and the soil in the garden.